 - During a Red Flag Warning, wood and charcoal fires are prohibited.

-- NO WOOD OR CHARCOAL FIRES outside of established fire rings within designated developed campgrounds and picnic areas.
+- Building or maintaining a fire, campfire, or charcoal briquette fire outside of established fire rings within designated developed campgrounds and picnic areas

-- NO SMOKING except within an enclosed vehicle or building, a designated campground or recreation area, or while stopped in an area at least three feet in diameter that is barren or cleared of all flammable material.
+- Smoking, except within an enclosed vehicle or building, a designated campground or recreation area, or while stopped in an area at least three feet in diameter that is barren or cleared of all flammable material.

-- NO MOTOR VEHICLE USE off paved, gravel or dirt National Forest System roads and trails, except within a designated developed Off-Highway Vehicle area.
+- Operating an internal combustion engine off paved, gravel or dirt National Forest System roads and trails, except within the Prosser Pits Developed Off-Highway Vehicle Area and boats on a water surface.

-Dispersed camping is PROHIBITED in Tahoe National Forest "Restricted Use Areas" which include Prosser Reservoir, Boca Reservoir, Stampede Reservoir, and the Hwy 89 corridor south.
+Dispersed camping as well as building, maintaining, attending, or using a fire, campfire, or stove fire is PROHIBITED in Tahoe National Forest "Restricted Use Areas" which include Prosser Reservoir, Boca Reservoir, Stampede Reservoir, and the Hwy 89 corridor south.
 View maps of Restricted Use Areas (pg.
-6-11) and details in FOREST ORDER No. 17-22-06 issued on July 2, 2022.
+6-11) and details in FOREST ORDER No. 17-22-06.
+Order effective now through June 30, 2025.

 Understanding Fire Weather and Red Flag Warnings